battery image

 11.30V0%

 If a deep cycle lead acid battery is connected to a load for a long time without maintaining its charge, the battery gradually discharges its power into the load.
+As the current gradually decreases, and the electrodes become coated with contaminants as the specific gravity of the electrolyte changes.

 At some point the battery process stops as the battery can no longer deliver power to a load.
 The current drops to zero, and a potential difference no longer exists between the electrodes in the cells.